Phenomenology of Holography via Quantum Coherence on Causal Horizons: Background and Motivation

 A most compelling reason to study coherent quantum fluctuations on horizons comes from signatures of primordial fluctuations\,--- the only known observations of active gravitational effects from quantum states.
 It is generally understood that the large scale structure we see today originates from distortions in space-time caused by quantum fluctuations in the early universe, which became permanently ``frozen in'' as they crossed the inflationary horizon.
 The cosmic microwave background on large angular scales also preserves a mostly intact map of the gravitational potential on our cosmic horizon during this process.
 In the absence of a theory of quantum gravity, existing models of inflation resort to patching QFT modes onto a classical background space-time.
 This works very well at smaller angular scales $\ell\gtrsim30$, where most of the analysis is done to avoid cosmic variance, or the difference between possible realizations of the universe from a quantum process.
-However, at the largest angular scales $\ell\lesssim30$, numerous well-known anomalies persist with $p$-values in the 0.1\,--\,0.5\% range\,\cite{Schwarz_2016}, which Hogan, Meyer, and colleagues have shown only become more compelling with more careful analysis\,\cite{Hagimoto_2020,Selub:2021zdq,Hogan_2022}.
-For example, the temperature anisotropy 2-point correlation function is conspicuously close to exact zero at $90^\circ$ angle (within $3\mu\mathrm{K}^2$), along with a strange dominance of odd multipoles over even ones in the angular power spectrum ($p<0.003$ at $\ell=28$)~\cite{Schwarz_2016,Hagimoto_2020}.
-The standard interpretation is to assume that these are just individual statistical anomalies, but interpreted in the context of possible symmetries on the horizon that might cause a conspiracy of interrelated anomalies, our universe looks exceedingly rare among thousands of simulated realizations based on the standard model~\cite{Selub:2021zdq,Hogan_2022}.
-Given that this QFT based model was never founded on consistent, well-motivated principles\,--- with perhaps even some unphysical approximations used, such as plane wave modes\,--- it would behoove the community to seriously consider alternatives.
-There may be signatures of quantum gravity that are easily reachable simply by updating models of inflation with coherent delocalized quantum states on inflationary horizons instead of local effective fields on classical backgrounds\,\cite{Hogan_2022,Hogan2018a,Hogan_2020,Hogan2022_1}.
+However, at the largest angular scales $\ell\lesssim30$, where the primordial effects are expected to be dominant, numerous well-known anomalies persist with $p$-values in the 0.1\,--\,0.5\% range\,\cite{Muir_2018,jones2023universe,Copi_2009,*Schwarz_2016}, which Hogan, Meyer, and colleagues have shown only become more compelling with more careful analysis\,\cite{Hagimoto_2020,Selub:2021zdq,hogan2023causal,*hogan2024cosmic,Hogan_2023}.
+For example, the temperature anisotropy 2-point correlation function is conspicuously close to an exact zero at $90^\circ$ (within \:\!$\sim\:\!\!3\mu\mathrm{K}^2$), along with a strange dominance of odd multipoles over even ones in the angular power spectrum ($p<0.003$ at $\ell=28$)~\cite{Muir_2018,jones2023universe,Copi_2009,*Schwarz_2016,Hagimoto_2020}.
+The standard interpretation is to assume that these are just individual statistical anomalies, but interpreted in the context of possible symmetries on the horizon that might cause a conspiracy of interrelated anomalies, our universe looks exceedingly rare among \:\!$\sim\:\!\!10^6$ simulated realizations based on the standard QFT-based model, reaching $p$-values under $p<10^{-4}$ in several statistical tests~\cite{Hagimoto_2020,Selub:2021zdq,Hogan_2023,hogan2023causal,*hogan2024cosmic}.
+Given that this standard model was never founded on consistent, well-motivated principles\,--- with some clearly unphysical assumptions made, such as plane wave modes that are prepared acausally and ``freeze out'' acausally\,\cite{Hogan_2023,hogan2023causal,*hogan2024cosmic,Hogan2018a,Hogan_2020,Hogan2022_1}\,--- it would behoove the community to seriously consider alternatives.
+There may be signatures of quantum gravity that are easily reachable simply by updating models of inflation with coherent delocalized quantum states on causal horizons instead of local effective fields on classical backgrounds\,\cite{Hogan_2023,hogan2023causal,*hogan2024cosmic,Hogan2018a,Hogan_2020,Hogan2022_1}.
+An exciting new direction for possible research is the recent detection of parity violations in large-scale galaxy distributions at $2.9\sigma$ and $7.1\sigma$ by two independent analyses\,\cite{Hou_2023,Philcox2022}, which is difficult to account for using a QFT-based model of $\mathbb{P}$-symmetry violation\,\cite{Philcox2023} but could be a natural fit with the type of antisymmetry on causal horizons found in the 't~Hooft black hole model.